-Marie-Madeleine Lachenais, known as Joust was called “The President of two Presidents” and regarded to have been the most politically powerful woman in the history of Haiti.
-She was the mistress and political advisor of president Alexandre Sabès Pétion and president Jean-Pierre Boyer and exerted a significant influence over the affairs of state during their presidencies, for a period 36 years (1807–1843).
+Marie-Madeleine Lachenais, known as Joust was called “The President of two Presidents” and was the most politically powerful woman in the history of Haiti.
+She was the mistress and political advisor of president Alexandre Sabès Pétion and president Jean-Pierre Boyer and exerted a significant influence over the affairs of state during their presidencies, for a period of 36 years (1807–1843).

 Marie-Madeleine Lachenais was born in Arcahaie in 1778 the daughter of Marie Thérèse Fabre and the French colonel de Lachenais.
 She had a relationship with Alexandre Petion, with whom she had two daughters, Cecile and Hersilie.
 In 1807, Alexandre Petion became president, and she acted as his adviser.
 Petion appointed Jean-Pierre Boyer as his successor with her support.

 In 1818 Pétion died and Boyer replaced him as the second President of the Republic of Haiti.
 Marie-Madeleine functioned as mistress and political adviser to Boyer, and had a daughter, Azema, with him.
 Her will affected the acts passed in parliament between 1818 and 1840.
 In 1838, she persuaded Boyer to remain as president when he contemplated stepping down.
 She also revealed and prevented a planned coup against Boyer’s presidency.